 This project was completed under the direction of Dr. Leon Litvack as a requirement for the MA degree in Modern Literary Studies in the School of English at the Queen's University of Belfast.
 The site is evolving and will include contributions from future generations of MA students on other writers and themes.

-This page was written by Bernice M. Murphy.
+This page was written by Nicholas Stewart.
 E-mail me with your suggestions.

 The Imperial Archive Project is supervised by Leon Litvack.
 E-mail me with your suggestions.